zopefoundation/Zope/docs/zopebook/InstallingZope.rst

 already running on the same TCP port (8080).

 Zope also has the capability to listen on other TCP ports.
-Zope supports separate TCP ports for FTP (File Transfer Protocol), "monitor" (internal debugging), WebDAV (Web Distributed Authoring and Versioning), and ICP (Internet Cache Protocol) access.
+Zope supports separate TCP ports for "monitor" (internal debugging), WebDAV (Web Distributed Authoring and Versioning), and ICP (Internet Cache Protocol) access.
 If you see messages that indicate that Zope is listening on ports other than the default 8080 HTTP, don't panic: